GaelKBertrand/Bayesian-Network-Learning-Algorithms-/README.md

-# Bayesian-Network-Algorithms-
+# Bayesian-Network-Learning-Algorithms-
-Running various Bayesian networks on datasets with outliers and comparing their performance
+Running various Bayesian networks learning algorithms on datasets with and without outliers and comparing their performance.